 Roof Rats can be up to 16” in size and their shape is long and oval.
 They are black in color.

-They are normally found in the upper level of buildings but will also make their homes under buildings.
+Normally, they are found in the upper level of buildings but will also make their homes under buildings.
 They are known for poor vision but overcome this with their strong sense of hearing, touch, taste and smell.
 Roof Rats will eat almost anything they find and like to chew through various materials.

 Roof Rats are the creatures known for spreading the Bubonic Plaque.
 They spread parasitic diseases and contaminate food and food surfaces.